To become a certified registered nurse anesthetist, it takes the average person 7-13 years from start to finish.

 - 2-3 years in a Certified Registered Nurse Anesthetist masters program (3-4 years in a DNP/DNAP)

 - Take the CCNA certification exam upon completion of your CRNA program.
 Once you pass this test, you will be a CRNA.
 There is an 89% pass rate on this exam.
 Those who don’t pass it the first time almost always pass it the second time.

 - Get hired as a Certified Registered Nurse Anesthetist!
-There is a huge demand for CRNAs and it’s unlikely that will change in the next 20 years.
+There is a huge demand it’s unlikely that will change in the next 20 years.
 It will be very easy to get a job, regardless of which school you graduate from.
 Average salary for a certified registered nurse anesthetist is $157,000 (2016).

 How to Prepare for a Certified Registered Nurse Anesthetist (CRNA) Program